NVIDIA/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/MCTP/README.md

 The D-Bus object implements the `xyz.openbmc_project.MCTP.Endpoint` and `xyz.openbmc_project.Common.UnixSocket` interface.
 The object may also optionally implement `xyz.openbmc_project.Common.UUID` interface to address the requirement for devices with multiple endpoints and for hot-plug devices.
+The object may also implement the `xyz.openbmc_project.MCTP.Binding` interface to describe the transport binding used by mctpd for the given endpoint.

 An MCTP Network may provide an optional MCTP Network ID that can be used to differentiate different MCTP Networks when more than one MCTP Network can be